 When it comes to maintenance people can normally be divided into three kinds:

-Those that know and appreciate the situation and they will maintain their devices/appliances
+1. Those that know , understand and appreciate the situation and whom will maintain their devices/appliances.

-Those that do know but think they can ‘risk it’.
+2. Those that know but think they can ‘risk it’ one more time.

-Those who just simply are not aware.
-[Installers may be to blame here?]
+3. Those who are just simply not aware.
+[Installers to blame here?]

-Once you own a wood burning stove you become responsible to ensure it works safely, burns cleanly and hopefully lasts as long as possible.
-Unfortunately, many stove owners are unaware of the basic requirements needed to ensure it all keeps working.
+Once you own a wood burning stove you become responsible to ensure it works safely , burns cleanly and hopefully lasts as long as possible.
+Unfortunately , many stove owners are unaware of the basic requirements needed to ensure it all keeps working correctly.